craigtp/PersonalStudy/Books.md

 Domain-Driven Design Distilled                                              | 19 November 2017  | Yes
 Agile Software Development Succinctly                                       | 03 December 2017  | No
 Broken Agile                                                                | 06 December 2017  | No
+The Imposter's Handbook                                                     | 27 January 2018   | No